kanlanc/OpenZoning/data-standard/glossary.md

 #### Clearance:
 The height above the sidewalk or other surface, to the bottom edgeof an object or building component.
 #### Clear Height:
-The vertical distance between the underside of an overhangingbuilding element and the horizontal surface below, free fromobstruction.
+The vertical distance between the underside of an overhanging building element and the horizontal surface below, free fromobstruction.
 #### Close:
 A thoroughfare that permits free passage of pedestrians andbicycles but is open to vehicles at only one end, distinct from acul-de-sac which permits no through passage.
 #### Commercial: